blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > - ## Reduction of Antisemitism
 > - Protestant Reformation
 > - Rise of capitalism in England in the 19th century without a notable Jewish presence reduced the blame on Jews
 > - Antisemitism was lower, in addition to US and Britain, in English speaking countries such as Canada, Australia, New Zealand and South Africa due to cultural acceptance.
-The Quebec region of Canada still had higher levels of antisemitism because they speak French.
+The Quebec region of Canada still had higher levels of antisemitism because they are French, and has a long history of Catholic hostility.

 > [!NOTE]
 > Europe has blamed the Jews for an encyclopedia of sins.